RedHatInsights/ros-backend/README.md

 For local development setup, remember to use the `x-rh-identity` header encoded from account number and org_id, the one used while running `make insights-upload-data` command.

+## ROS RHEL Backend Testing

-## How to use Labels for ROS RHEL testing:
+### How to use labels

-     1. Add a label to ROS backend pull request using GitHub's label interface
+####  Usage Instructions:
-     2. ROS RHEL tests execute automatically on new commits, and users can add labels either right before or right after commits are pushed.
+     1. ROS RHEL tests execute automatically on new commits based on labels added to your PR (labels can be added before or after commits are pushed).
-     3. Tests will be executed as per selected label

-  Example:
+#### Examples:
+     1. Legacy backend Testing:
-     1. User pushed a commit 'ABC' .
+        1.1.
+User pushed a commit 'ABC' .
-        Label added : test-backend-v1 ( No matter if added right before or after a commit ) Remove other labels from available ROS RHEL labels ( test-backend-v2, test-backend-both) Legacy backend tests will be executed
+        1.2.
+Label added : test-backend-v1 ( No matter if added right before or after a commit ) 1.3.
+Remove other labels from available ROS RHEL labels ( test-backend-v2, test-backend-both) 1.4.
+Legacy backend tests will be executed
+     2. New Backend Testing:
-     2. User pushed a commit 'XYZ' .
+	2.1.
+User pushed a commit 'XYZ' .
-        Label added: test-backend-v2 ( No matter if added right before or after a commit ) Remove other labels from available ROS RHEL labels ( test-backend-v1, test-backend-both) ROS RHEL New backend tests will be executed
+        2.2.
+Label added: test-backend-v2 ( No matter if added right before or after a commit ) 2.3.
+Remove other labels from available ROS RHEL labels ( test-backend-v1, test-backend-both) 2.4.
+ROS RHEL New backend tests will be executed
+     3. Both Backends Testing
-     3. User pushed a commit 'PQR' .
+	3.1.
+User pushed a commit 'PQR' .
-        Label added: test-backend-both ( No matter if added right before or after a commit ) Remove other labels from available ROS RHEL labels ( test-backend-v1, test-backend-v2) All backend tests, covering both new and legacy will be executed
+        3.2.
+Label added: test-backend-both ( No matter if added right before or after a commit ) 3.3.
+Remove other labels from available ROS RHEL labels ( test-backend-v1, test-backend-v2) 3.4.
+All backend tests, covering both new and legacy will be executed
+     4. Default behavior
-     4. User pushed a commit 'LMN'
+	4.1.
+User pushed a commit 'LMN'
+        4.2.
 No label is present on PR.
+        4.3.
 All tests will be executed

-   Limitations:
+#### Limitations:
-       1. Changing labels on the same PR with the same commit will not trigger new tests.
+     1. Changing labels on the same PR with the same commit will not trigger new tests:
-          Example:
+        1.1.
 User pushed a commit 'EFG'
-          label added: test-backend-v1 => Legacy backend tests will be executed Now label added : test-backend-v2 AND label removed: test-backend-v1 => New backend tests won't be executed
+        1.2. label added: test-backend-v1 => Legacy backend tests will be executed 1.3.
+Now label added : test-backend-v2 AND label removed: test-backend-v1 => New backend tests won't be executed